JessicaAGH/HR-Analytics-Employee-Attrition-Performance/README.md

 _______________________________________________________________________________________________________________________________________________________________________________________________________________________________________________

 🎯 Project Goals

-      -Identify the primary factors contributing to employee attrition

-      -Analyze the relationship between performance ratings and employee turnover

-      -Evaluate the impact of salary, job role, and department on retention

-      -Measure employee satisfaction and engagement levels
+      -Identify the primary factors contributing to employee attrition -Analyze the relationship between performance ratings and employee turnover -Evaluate the impact of salary, job role, and department on retentio -Measure employee satisfaction and engagement levels
       -Provide actionable recommendations to improve retention and workforce performance

 _______________________________________________________________________________________________________________________________________________________________________________________________________________________________________________